From start to finish, we help you get the job done!

 The party wall surveyors will also prepare a report called a “schedule of condition”, of the neighbouring property before work starts in order to protect the interests of both parties in the event of a claim for damages after works have been completed.

-Leicestershire Party Wall Surveyors LTD.
+Leicestershire Party Wall Surveyors.